BenjaminWills/programming-notes/Databricks/databricks_revision.md

 dbfs:/user/hive/warehouse
 ```

+- When dropping a delta table
+  - drops table from the meta store
+  - keeps metadata (delta log, history)
+  - keeps data in storage

 ## Cluster pools

 - Allow us to reserve VM's, when a new job cluster is created VMs are grabbed from the pool